• Avant Gardener Profile: Ludwig Bull

 Clara Mary Joy

 Meet Ludwig Bull, a lawyer and CEO, finding solace in nature amidst his tech-oriented work life.
 Originally from Saxony, Germany, he values Eccleston Square's lush garden and community spirit — intrigued by the square's unique dynamics, despite its private nature.
-Emphasizing nature's role in reflection and mental clarity, Ludwig's love for bonsais reflects his connection to the natural world.
+Emphasising nature's role in reflection and mental clarity, Ludwig's love for bonsais reflects his connection to the natural world.

 Today we take a walk with Ludwig Bull, a lawyer and justice activist who lives in Pimlico’s coveted Eccleston Square.
 Dating back to the 1830s, Eccleston Square encloses an abundant and beautifully manicured garden surrounded on four corners by London’s traditional stuccoed houses.
 This unique urban topography testifies to the influence of English Romanticism in the late 18th and early 19th centuries, characterised by a sense of unity between man and nature that positions the garden square as the perfect symbiosis between town and country living.
 Echoes of this ideology still permeate the garden today, which offers a solace of natural tranquillity in the heart of West London.
 Following a devastating storm in 1987, the garden as it stands currently was rebuilt with the addition of a tennis court and playground by the residents of the square, fostering a love and care that continues today.
 Accessible only to residents of the square, Ludwig offers us a tour of this guarded urban oasis.